 There is a strong spice level to Gochujang because it’s made from red chilis.
 Use a tbsp or so less if you want the Gochujang noodles less spicy.

-sauce gochujang noodles being tossed in a wok
+twirling gochujang noodles in a wok.

 How To Serve Gochujang Noodles